Day 1: Bangkok-Rayong (Cycling 50km) ( L )

 Overnight in Tra Vinh.

 After breakfast, start with a section of biking that cuts off road onto gravel and dirt lanes, and weaves around hamlets, across water channels, and through quiet dense vegetation.
-This makes for superb biking after a ferry across the gaping expanse of Cochien river from Travinh, the pretty tree-lined town with a large population of ethnic Khmer.
+This makes for superb biking after a ferry across the gaping expanse of Cochin river from Travinh, the pretty tree-lined town with a large population of ethnic Khmer.
 Then another section of crossing rivers and canals by numerous, ubiquitous, fascinating ferries, we bike through the route takes us through narrow roads and lanes, past banana plantations, fields of sugar cane, through the lush green landscape of the delta.
 The ride leads us right into the heart of the rural Mekong before arriving at Mytho – the gateway of the Mekong delta to end our cycling trip.
 From Mytho, we transfer a couple of hours to Ho Chi Minh City to avoid the busy traffic.
-Check in our hotel.
+Accommodation by your own account.